hoanganhduc/hoanganhduc.github.io/_posts/2023-09-25-my-experience-when-attending-british-council-researcher-connect-online-program.md

 * Deep breathing.
 * Chewing gum.

 In the end of this module, in small groups, we practice what we have learned by giving a 3-minute presentation and recieving feedbacks from other members of our group.
-Some technical issues happen and we were able to partially finish this task.
+Some technical issues happen and we were not able to complete this task.

-# Day 8 (2023-10-05):
+# Day 8 (2023-10-05): Trainer Clinic

+In this final module, we revisit some aspects that we think should be further explored.
+Several interesting questions have been discussed, for example
+* Different types of abstracts and how to use them.
+  * Structured/Unstructured/Descriptive abstracts.
+* How to evaluate and request a reasonable amount of funding in my research proposal.
+(I asked this question and received a lot of useful advices.
+The key point is to link your strategy to the funding: "to do this, how much do you need?".
+Another thing is that you need to know what can(not) be paid from the funding (allowed/unallowed costs).
+In particular, you may have to consider the money for buying equipments, paying staffs/assistants, traveling, publishing, and so on.
+A tip is to consider also an extra amount of money for contingency in case something goes wrong.
+You should also ask yourself: what if you are given less than the amount you are required?
+It is also useful to know the budget range of the funding you want to apply.)
+* An example of a response letter for a journal submission.
+* Using ChatGPT to help you write and present better.

+Some other activities we did are:
+* Explore Equality, Diversity and Inclusion (EDI)
+* Explore research landscape and research career development (challenges and opportunities) in one another's countries, institutions, or regions of the same country
+* Share with one another international research resources and opportunities that could be of benefit
+* Commit to some action planning linked with timelines, and undertake a reflective wrap-up of the workshop
+* Provide and, if possible, discuss feedback about the workshop

+We conclude the training by taking a group photo and exchange contact informations.
+I have learned several useful stuff from this training and I hope that I can apply what I have learned so far to advance my research career.